novafacile/novaconsent/README.md

 ## Own Configuration

 You can use your own configuration.
-Just include a javascript variable with the name ```novaConsentConfig``` and overwride the values as your wish.
+Just include a javascript variable with the name ```novaConsentConfig``` **before** you load the novaConsent Script and overwride the values as your wish.
 It's not necessary to overwrite every value.

 ### Example with Full Configuration
 ```